Information about the seminar

 - Early bird price

-Additional Costs: Overnight accommodation at the “AZK” is optional.
-Costs for Accommodation, additional meals and travel costs have to be covered individually.
+Additional Costs: Costs for accommodation, additional meals and travel have to be additionally covered by the participants.